-My name is Joe Packard, and I live in Manchester, MI with my wife Katelyn.
-I graduated from Michigan State University with a Bachelor of Science degree in Animal Science.
-I work for a dairy cooperative as a field representative, servicing about 80 farms across six counties in southeast Michigan.
-My wife and I also work on our family’s dairy farm, where we milk 380 cows, and farm 800 acres to feed them.
-In my free time, I enjoy running, playing video games, and relaxing on the lake just across the street from our dairy farm.
-My favorite dairy product is chocolate milk, and my favorite flavor of ice cream is Ben and Jerry’s Phish Food.
+Joe Packard lives in Manchester, MI with his wife Katelyn.
+He loves representing and promoting chocolate milk—the most nutritionally-rich recovery beverage out there!
+Joe graduated from Michigan State University with a Bachelor of Science degree in Animal Science.
+He works for a dairy cooperative as a field representative and milking system specialist, servicing about 60 farms across six counties in southeast Michigan.
+His wife manages their family’s dairy farm with her dad and grandpa.
+They milk about 400 cows, and farm 800 acres to feed them.
+Joe helps out on the farm on the weekends, but in his free time he enjoys running, hunting and relaxing on the lake just across the street from our farm.
+His favorite dairy product is chocolate milk and his favorite flavor of ice cream is Ben and Jerry’s Phish Food.

 Jennifer Schrader is a web developer by day, mother and dairy farmer by night.
 She has been running regularly for several years.
 Her goal is to participate in one 5K a month, every month (even the awful wintery ones).
 Her greatest running accomplishment was completing a 5K at seven months pregnant with twins.
 She and her husband own a dairy farm in St. Johns, MI, and pride themselves on raising the next generation of dairy farmers.
 They have three children, a son Jonathan and twin daughters, Michaela and Lillian.